Jamie Raskin: 2022

+2024

 Personal life

 Raskin is married to Sarah Bloom Raskin, who served as the Maryland Commissioner of Financial Regulation from 2007 to 2010.
 They live in Takoma Park, Maryland.
-President Barack Obama nominated her to the Federal Reserve Board on April 28, 2010.
+President Barack Obama nominated Bloom Raskin to the Federal Reserve Board on April 28, 2010.
 On October 4, 2010, she was sworn in as a governor of the Federal Reserve Board by Fed Chairman Ben Bernanke.
 President Joe Biden nominated her for chair of the Federal Reserve Board, but Republicans boycotted her committee hearing and Joe Manchin opposed her because of her views on the use of monetary policy to address climate change.
 Given that stalemate, she withdrew her nomination.
 She served as the United States Deputy Secretary of the Treasury from March 19, 2014, to January 20, 2017.